bobheadxi/bobheadxi.github.io/_posts/2019-11-8-appengine-branch-previews.md

 * generate a `.env` file to be consumed at build time and upload it with your build
 * build in CI with the appropriate variables

-The latter is probably best practice anyway, since you want to optimize your App Engine setup for fast instance start times, but in case you are running your builds in App Engine (our deployments were previously) this is a minor hurdle to be aware of.
+The latter is probably best practice anyway, since you want to optimise your App Engine setup for fast instance start times, but in case you are running your builds in App Engine (our deployments were previously) this is a minor hurdle to be aware of.